appsmithorg/appsmith-docs/website/docs/reference/widgets/switch-group.md

 <dd>

 Allows you to set default options in a widget.
 These options are initially selected when the widget is loaded, representing the user's default input unless modified.
-Multiple default items can be added by providing them as an array of values.
+Multiple default options can be added by providing them as an array of values.

 *Example*: